iksnae/actual-intelligence/README.md

 ## Building the Book

 This book is built using a combination of Markdown, Pandoc, and GitHub workflows.
+The book is designed with a clean layout, without headers, footers, or version information in the output.

 ### Prerequisites